 Municipal Solid Waste to Energy Conversion Processes: Economic, Technical, and Renewable Comparisons

-Municipal Solid Waste to Energy Conversion
+Municipal Solid Waste to Energy Conversion Processes: Economic, Technical, and

-Processes: Economic, Technical, and Renewable Comparisons: A technical and economic review of
+Renewable Comparisons: A technical and economic review of emerging waste disposal technologies, this

-emerging waste disposal technologies, this book is Intended for a wide audience ranging from engineers and
+book is Intended for a wide audience ranging from engineers and academics to decision-makers in both the

-academics to decision-makers in both the public and private sectors.
-The author reviews the current state of
+public and private sectors.
+The author reviews the current state of the solid waste disposal industry, and

-the solid waste disposal industry, and details how the proven plasma gasification technology can be used to
+details how the proven plasma gasification technology can be used to manage Municipal Solid Waste (MSW) and to

-manage Municipal Solid Waste (MSW) and to generate energy and revenues for local communities in an
+generate energy and revenues for local communities in an environmentally safe manner with essentially no

 Beginning with an introduction to pyrolysis/gasification and combustion technologies, the book provides many